canonical/open-documentation-academy/landscape/how-to/install-landscape-server-on-microsoft-azure.md

 # How to install Landscape Server on Microsoft Azure

 This guide provides an example of how to install and set up your Landscape server on Microsoft Azure with [cloud-init](https://cloudinit.readthedocs.io/en/latest/).
-The instructions here can be used for both FIPS-hardened or non-hardened systems.
+The instructions here can be used for standard or FIPS-compliant deployments.

-> **For the most up-to-date documentation on Microsoft Azure, see [Microsoft Azure documentation](https://learn.microsoft.com/en-us/azure).
+> **For the most up-to-date documentation on Microsoft Azure, see [Microsoft's Azure documentation](https://learn.microsoft.com/en-us/azure).

 **Contents:**